dj/old-blog/content/blog/my-firefox-57-setup-with-tree-style-tabs.md

 ![Screenshot of Firefox 57 with default UI and Tree Style Tabs](/images/uploads/Screen Shot 2017-12-27 at 2.09.45 PM.png)

 This is what Tree Style Tabs looks like without any customization.
-Ideally, we should be able to hide the horizontal Tabs Toolbar on top either in Firefox's options or the Tree Style Tabs options.
-Mozilla has said that they want to [provide a robust Tab API](https://blog.mozilla.org/addons/2017/11/03/keeping-tabs-tab-api/).
-I'll probably come back and update this blog post when this is possible without `userChrome.css` but maybe check [this ticket](https://blog.mozilla.org/addons/2017/11/03/keeping-tabs-tab-api/) to see if it's been resolved.
+Ideally, we should be able to hide this through the WebExtension API, but it's not possible at the time of writing.
+You can check [this ticket](https://blog.mozilla.org/addons/2017/11/03/keeping-tabs-tab-api/) to see if it's been added yet.

-In the meantime, we can add a file to our Firefox profile to customize Firefox with css.
+In the meantime, we can add a `userChrome.css` file to our Firefox profile to customize Firefox with css.

 1. Download [Firefox 57](https://www.mozilla.org/en-US/firefox/new/)
 2. Install [Tree Style Tabs](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/)